banner images

 Narbonne is the oldest Roman colony after Aix-en-Provence.
 It became the capital of the region in the Middle Ages and has the largest collection of archiepiscopal buildings in Gothic and Romanesque style with the Palace of the Archbishop at the back of the Cathedral of Saint-Just.
 The Cours Mirabeau, the central food market, the walkways along the Canal de La Robine, and the Promenade des Barques are all pleasant places where Narbonese like to stroll.

-Perpignan is a medieval town with a tormented history between the Kingdoms of France, Aragon, and Mallorca.
-It was developed by merchants and has kept a definite Catalan flavor reflecting the atmosphere, the colors, and the light of its Spanish neighbor.
-Formerly ringed by remparts, the old town shelters many historical buildings like the Castillet, the Loge de Mer, the Cathedral Saint Jean, and the Palace of the Kings of Mallorca.
+Perpignan is purely a medieval town with a tormented history between the kingdoms of France, Aragon and Mallorca; developed by merchants Perpignan has kept a definite Catalan flavor showing the atmosphere, the colors and the light of it Spanish neighbor.
+Formerly ringed by ramparts, the old town shelters many historical buildings like the Castillet, the Loge de Mer, the Cathedral Saint Jean and the Palace of the Kings of Mallorca.

 Rodez is now the prefecture of the Aveyron department and it was formerly the capital of the Province of Rouergue.
 Its history goes back to 2,000 years to a Gaulois village named Rutanae.
 Ruled simultaneously by the clergy and the nobility for several centuries, the two communities lived side by side and contributed to its wealth and development.
 The Bishop City developed around the massive Cathedral Notre Dame and the Episcopal Palace, while nearby private dwellings and bourgeois residences were built by wealthy local merchants.
 The Musee Fenaille in Rodez has interesting paleolithic collections with 130 lifestyle statues-cum-menhirs found in the Rouergue, Aveyron, and Tarn regions, plus thousands of pieces covering the history of the local inhabitants living 5,000 years ago.